Extract from The Witches’ Law, 1463

 All her efforts were vain, though, and she only succeeded in advancing the dreaded ceremony.
 She was 16 when her grandmother took her and her sister on a trip over the border to Lakeview Springs, a trip she didn’t know would end on the 24th of June by her standing at the altar facing eighteen year-old Earthan, who didn’t seem to fancy her either and almost passed out when the time came for the vows.
 But married they were, and that night young Tara cried and cursed, lying in her beautiful white dress on the large bed, waiting for Earthan to join her.

-Now she was a widow, a sixteen year old virgin widow.
-But at least her grandmother let her be as she feigned extreme sorrow, on the borderline of madness…
+Now she was a widow, a sixteen year old virgin widow at least until the Council declared the wedding null and started looking for a replacement.
+They finally let her be as she feigned extreme sorrow, on the borderline of madness…

-She met Rune Blackwood at a supernatural conference in Roaring Heights a couple of years after her encounter with the handsome vampire, and after the Council’s blessing, she soon got pregnant, giving birth to Shasta at the age of 35.
+She met Rune Blackwood at a supernatural conference in Roaring Heights a couple of years after her encounter with the handsome vampire.
+The Council gave their blessing, eager for progeny, and she soon got pregnant, giving birth to Shasta at the age of thirty-five, which is unusually late for a Grey witch.
 They never legalized their union but Rune Blackwood payed a generous allowance, discreetly remaining in the background until his death in 1991.

-Shasta married a wealthy Italian Count and Warlock, Leonardo di Grisogno Dell’Aquila, in a pagan ceremony which ensured her bringing forward a boy, Rowan, with as much magical power as a firstborn.
+Shasta married a wealthy Italian Count and Warlock, Leonardo di Grisogno Dell’Aquila.
+The count did not know of her daughter, and impregnated her with a son, Rowan, in a pagan ceremony which ensured the boy as much magical power as a firstborn.